Why are cults so creepy? Well, it's not just one potential maniac you're dealing with—it's a whole group of them!

 While the main plot of Once Upon a Time in Hollywood isn't about a cult, the movie does feature one of the most infamous cults of all time.

-Although the bulk of Quentin Tarantino's movie follows washed-out actor Rick Dalton (played by DiCaprio) and his stunt double Cliff (played by Pitt), the Manson family is integrated into the plot at large.
+Although the bulk of Quentin Tarantino's movie follows washed-out actor Rick Dalton (played by Leonardo DiCaprio) and his stunt double Cliff (played by Brad Pitt), the Manson Family is integrated into the plot at large.

 When Cliff finds himself at a deserted ranch filled with hippies, the commune don't exactly warm to him.
 This comes to bite both him and Rick on the butt, who are later attacked by the hippies under Charles Manson's leadership.